Oxygem/TaskSwarm.js/README.md

 Swarm-like distributed tasks for Node.
 Any number of workers "swarming" a centralised Redis store with some auxiliary monitors keeping an eye on things.
 Ready to survive worker, Redis and monitor failure - and _somewhat_ resiliant to network partitions.
 Tasks can generate events while in progress and these can be subscribed to.

+Tasks can be controlled via Redis pub/sub, and task output events are pushed to pub/sub also.

 ## Synopsis